SkunkPlatform/SkunkPlatform/README.md

 - More Information from this [Website](https://skunkplatform.netlify.app/real-name).

 ### New Features
+- We named the SPVersions: G = GoeVer.
+GoeVer is an official version from SkunkPlatform Versions.
 - SkunkPlatform created MalBlox for About the Malicious Roblox Scripts.
 The MalBlox may possible contain `loadstring` and Malicious Code because Hyperion may possible mark as ExploitDetected.
 Read in the SkunkPlatform's Repository - [RobloxWarning/MalBlox.md](/SkunkPlatform/blob/main/RobloxWarning/MalBlox.md)
 - SkunkPlatform created a Yellow Skunk Account on Yellow Skunk Website, Link: [yellowskunk.netlify.app](https://yellowskunk.netlify.app)
 - SkunkPlatform has named SkunkOAI with full word of OAI: SkunkPlatform Ore Artificial Intelligence